Omegapoint/ember-messenger/README.md

 # Ember-messenger

+This is an example project created to demonstrate some features of Ember.js and its testing capabilities on a Duchess Sweden meetup.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.